 FREE — This park-like setting on the waterfront is the well known home to many of Stockton's favorite events.
 Enjoy the facility's interactive water feature in the warmer months, colorful children's play area, a shady picnic or simply stroll the promenade and enjoy the panoramic Delta view.

 Lincoln Center Live

-FREE — One Friday each month in the Summer, Lincoln Center has a family friendly event that offer live music and the ever popular kids zone.
+FREE — One Friday each month in the June, July and August, Lincoln Center has a family friendly event that offer live music and the ever popular kids zone.
 For the grown ups, wine tasting is also available.
 August is the car show, always a local favorite.

 The Discovery Trail & University Park World Peace Rose Garden